nagasudhirpulla/taming_python/blog/skills/sftp_python.md

     rm(sftp, "./remoteFolder")
 ```
 ## Other important SFTP actions
-All the important sftp functions for directory listing, rename, delete file, delete folder, create folder, get the size of files etc. can be found at https://docs.python.org/3/library/ftplib.html#ftplib.FTP.dir
+All the important sftp functions for directory listing, rename, delete file, delete folder, create folder, get the size of files etc. can be found at https://pysftp.readthedocs.io/en/release_0.2.9/cookbook.html and https://pysftp.readthedocs.io/en/release_0.2.9/pysftp.html

-**ftp.dir(argument[, ...])**
-Produce a directory listing as returned by the LIST command, printing it to standard output.
-The optional argument is a directory to list (default is the current server directory).
-Multiple arguments can be used to pass non-standard options to the LIST command.
-If the last argument is a function, it is used as a callback function as for retrlines(); the default prints to sys.stdout.
-This method returns None.

 **ftp.rename(fromname, toname)**
 Rename file fromname on the server to toname.